Beta oxidation: Odd-numbered saturated fatty acids

-Propionyl-CoA is first carboxylated using a bicarbonate ion into D-stereoisomer of methylmalonyl-CoA, in a reaction that involves a biotin co-factor, ATP, and the enzyme propionyl-CoA carboxylase.
+Propionyl-CoA is first carboxylated using a bicarbonate ion into a D-stereoisomer of methylmalonyl-CoA.
+This reaction involves a biotin co-factor, ATP and the enzyme propionyl-CoA carboxylase.
 The bicarbonate ion's carbon is added to the middle carbon of propionyl-CoA, forming a D-methylmalonyl-CoA.
-However, the D conformation is enzymatically converted into the L conformation by methylmalonyl-CoA epimerase, then it undergoes intramolecular rearrangement, which is catalyzed by methylmalonyl-CoA mutase (requiring B12 as a coenzyme) to form succinyl-CoA.
-The succinyl-CoA formed can then enter the citric acid cycle.
+However, the D-conformation is enzymatically converted into the L-conformation by methylmalonyl-CoA epimerase.
+It then undergoes intramolecular rearrangement, which is catalyzed by methylmalonyl-CoA mutase (requiring B12 as a coenzyme) to form succinyl-CoA.
+The succinyl-CoA formed then enters the citric acid cycle.

 However, whereas acetyl-CoA enters the citric acid cycle by condensing with an existing molecule of oxaloacetate, succinyl-CoA enters the cycle as a principal in its own right.
-Thus the succinate just adds to the population of circulating molecules in the cycle and undergoes no net metabolization while in it.
+Thus, the succinate just adds to the population of circulating molecules in the cycle and undergoes no net metabolization while in it.
 When this infusion of citric acid cycle intermediates exceeds cataplerotic demand (such as for aspartate or glutamate synthesis), some of them can be extracted to the gluconeogenesis pathway, in the liver and kidneys, through phosphoenolpyruvate carboxykinase, and converted to free glucose.

 Unsaturated fatty acids

-β-Oxidation of unsaturated fatty acids poses a problem since the location of a cis bond can prevent the formation of a trans-Δ2 bond.
-These situations are handled by an additional two enzymes, Enoyl CoA isomerase or 2,4 Dienoyl CoA reductase.
+β-Oxidation of unsaturated fatty acids poses a problem since the location of a cis-bond can prevent the formation of a trans-Δ2 bond which is essential for continuation of β-Oxidation as this conformation is ideal for enzyme catalysis.
+This is handled by additional two enzymes, Enoyl CoA isomerase and 2,4 Dienoyl CoA reductase.

-Whatever the conformation of the hydrocarbon chain, β-oxidation occurs normally until the acyl CoA (because of the presence of a double bond) is not an appropriate substrate for acyl CoA dehydrogenase, or enoyl CoA hydratase:
+β-oxidation occurs normally until the acyl CoA (because of the presence of a double bond) is not an appropriate substrate for acyl CoA dehydrogenase, or enoyl CoA hydratase: